 What is Cognitive Function?

 Cognitive function, or cognitive skills as they are otherwise known, are processes that happen within the brain that enable human beings to learn, think, remember, solve problems and make decisions every single day.
-From the moment we are born, our cognitive function and development begins.
+From the moment we are born, our cognitive function and development begin.
 This development continues into early adulthood, typically fully developing as we turn 18.

 As we age, we become suspect to natural cognitive impairment.
 This is recognised when individuals have trouble remembering, concentrating or making decisions that may be simple for those with a high cognitive function.
 This impairment is more noticeable in those that suffer from memory loss disorders such as Alzheimer’s.